-Plausible Encryption Deniability with Cryptsetup LUKS on Linux
+Encryption Plausible Deniability on Linux with Cryptsetup LUKS

 This blog post provides a clear and straightforward guide on how to encrypt various storage devices - including USB sticks, external hard drives, and internal storage - for plausible encryption deniability on Linux.
 It focuses on using the cryptsetup tool with LUKS encryption, which is installed by default on most common Linux distributions like Ubuntu.
 The article details how to configure a detached LUKS header, effectively making it impossible for adversaries to prove the existence of encrypted data.